Introducing the ForrestBrown R&D dictionary

 1. Here at ForrestBrown we like to hold the occasional team planking competition… it’s good for the core, as well as a bit of friendly competition.

 Tax definition – 1.
-The costs from your innovation project that count as qualifying expenditure within your R&D tax credit.
+The costs from your innovation project that count as qualifying expenditure within your R&D tax credit claim.
 These can include items such as staff costs, consumables and software.

 R&D definition – 1.
 The maintenance of a desired level of quality in a service or product, especially by means of attention to every stage of the process of delivery or production.